Trees and hedges are really important to the character of Lambeth.

 A TPO may cover individual trees or group of trees and protects them from unauthorised pruning, felling, topping, uprooting or any other form of damage.
 Once an order has been made, our consent is required before works to protected trees may take place.

-You can apply for consent to carry out work to trees protected by a TPO using the application form:
+You can apply for consent to carry out work to trees protected by a TPO online or by downloading an application form:

 2. Questions on TPOs